kiat/tx-soil-moisture/data_cleaning/README.md

   - Srad: not sure
   - Ppt:
     - Use nearby station values
-    - Idea: First classify into "yes it rained" and "no it didn’t rain"
+    - Idea: classify into "yes it rained" and "no it didn’t rain"
-    - Then, if "yes", predict the rain amount
+    - Only if "yes" predict the rain amount

 ## Long Gaps (1 week - 1 month missing)
 - Methods: